10 Best Korean Movies of All Time, Ranked

 3. The Handmaiden (2016)

 Reader, this is by no means an ordinary love story.
-Park Chan-wook, who also directed the aforementioned Oldboy, decided to dabble in the romance movie genre in his own unique way, and the results are truly breathtaking.
+Park Chan-wook, who also directed the aforementioned Oldboy, decided to dabble in romance movies in his own unique way, and the results are truly breathtaking.

 The Handmaiden is a lesbian love story, and much like Oldboy, is full of unbelievable twists and turns, deceit and betrayals, and a healthy dose of crime and violence.
 Think of the craziest soap opera storyline of all time, amplify it by 100, and make it a sumptuous, expertly crafted drama, and you have The Handmaiden.